|Value||Eligibility||Open date||Close date|

 To be considered for this scholarship, you must:

 You may apply for one or more of the two projects in sensor for smart food packaging.
 Please ensure you read the project description document (pdf, 134.7KB) for additional information.

 Applications will close once suitable recipients have been identified.
 Outcomes will be provided within eight to twelve weeks from the time your online scholarship application form is received.

-The scholarship will provide an annual stipend allowance equivalent to the minimum Research Training Program (RTP) stipend rate for up to three years, subject to satisfactory academic performance.
+The scholarship will provide an annual stipend allowance equivalent to the University of Sydney's Research Training Program (RTP) stipend rate for up to three years, and is maintained through satisfactory academic performance.
 The recipient may apply for an extension of up to six months.